 - Canadian Border Collies (June 1998 Board meeting) +

-Care and Conditions of Dogs Policy (April 2012 Board meeting, Replacing the April 1996 policy, Amended at the February 2014 Board meeting)
+Care and Conditions of Dogs Policy (April 2012 Board meeting – replacing the April 1996 policy; amended February 2014)

 The Care and Conditions of Dogs Policy, effective June 1, 2012, reflects the American Kennel Club’s values in promoting the responsible ownership and maintenance of dogs.
 These guidelines are meant as a basis for helping individuals ensure that dog care practices are performed and housing facilities are maintained in a safe, humane and responsible manner.
 The guidelines are not intended to be all-inclusive or definitive, but rather are intended to serve as a working basic outline that can be expanded and refined as needed while lending uniform application of this policy.
 In addition to guidelines set forth in this policy, individuals are expected to comply with all applicable federal, state, and local laws and regulations regarding the ownership and maintenance of dogs.

 - Dogs should have play and exercise in an area sufficient for all dogs housed in the facility to be able to engage in those activities on a daily basis.
 Exercise area should be a solid surface.

 - Dogs must have access to fresh water as appropriate.

 - Dogs must have access to fresh food provided at appropriate intervals to maintain a healthy weight.